syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/migration.md

 ---
 layout: post
-title: Migrate from Xamarin SfPullToRefresh to .NET MAUI PullToRefresh | Syncfusion
+title: Migrate from Xamarin SfPullToRefresh to .NET MAUI SfPullToRefresh | Syncfusion
-description: Learn here all about Migrating from Syncfusion Xamarin PullToRefresh to Syncfusion .NET MAUI PullToRefresh control and more.
+description: Learn here all about Migrating from Syncfusion Xamarin PullToRefresh to Syncfusion .NET MAUI SfPullToRefresh control and more.
 platform: MAUI
 control: SfPullToRefresh
 documentation: ug
 ---

-# Migrate from Xamarin.Forms SfPullToRefresh to .NET MAUI PullToRefresh
+# Migrate from Xamarin.Forms SfPullToRefresh to .NET MAUI SfPullToRefresh

-To migrate easier from Xamarin.Forms SfPullToRefresh to .NET MAUI PullToRefresh, we kept most of the APIs from Xamarin SfPullToRefresh in MAUI PullToRefresh.
-However, to maintain the consistency of API naming in .NET MAUI PullToRefresh, we renamed some of the APIs.
-The APIs that have been changed in MAUI PullToRefresh from Xamarin SfPullToRefresh are detailed as follows.
+To migrate easier from Xamarin.Forms SfPullToRefresh to .NET MAUI SfPullToRefresh, we kept most of the APIs from Xamarin SfPullToRefresh in .NET MAUI SfPullToRefresh.
+However, to maintain the consistency of API naming in .NET MAUI SfPullToRefresh, we renamed some of the APIs.
+The APIs that have been changed in .NET MAUI SfPullToRefresh from Xamarin SfPullToRefresh are detailed as follows.

 ## Namespaces

 <table>
 <tr>
 <th>Xamarin SfPullToRefresh </th>
-<th>.NET MAUI PullToRefresh</th></tr>
+<th>.NET .NET MAUI SfPullToRefresh</th></tr>
 <tr>
 <td>Syncfusion.SfPullToRefresh.XForms</td>
 <td>Syncfusion.Maui.PullToRefresh</td></tr>